Forward Analysis and Model Checking for Trace Bounded WSTS: Complexity of Trace Boundedness

-\begin{proof} The \textsc{ExpSpace} hardness of deciding whether a Petri net has a bounded trace set can be shown by adapting a well-known construction by Lipton~\cite{cardoza}---see also the description given by \citet{esparza}---for the \textsc{ExpSpace} hardness of the coverability problem in Petri nets.
+\begin{proof} The \textsc{ExpSpace} hardness of deciding whether a Petri net has a bounded trace set can be shown by adapting a well-known construction by \citet{lipton76}---see also the description given by \citet{esparza}---for the \textsc{ExpSpace}-hardness of the coverability problem in Petri nets.
 We refer the reader to their construction of an $O(n^2)$-sized $2^{2^n}$-bounded Petri net $\mathcal{N}$ that weakly simulates a $2^n$-space bounded Turing machine $\mathcal{M}$, such that a marking greater than some marking $m$ can be reached in $\mathcal{N}$ if and only if $\mathcal{M}$ halts.

 We construct a new free labeled Petri net $\mathcal{N}'$ from $\mathcal{N}=\tup{P,\Theta,f,m_0}$ and the marking $m$.
-Since the places in $\mathcal{N}$ are bounded by $2^{2^n}$, only $n_c=2^{2^{n^{|P|}}}$ different configurations are reachable from $m_0$ in $\mathcal{N}$, therefore we can limit the length of all the computations in $\mathcal{N}$ to $n_c$ and still obtain the same reachability set.
+Since the places in $\mathcal{N}$ are bounded by $2^{2^n}$, only $n_c\eqdef2^{2^{n^{|P|}}}$ different configurations are reachable from $m_0$ in $\mathcal{N}$, therefore we can limit the length of all the computations in $\mathcal{N}$ to $n_c$ and still obtain the same reachability set.

-We initially plug a subnet that weakly computes $n_c$ in a new place $p_t$, in less than $kn_c$ steps for some constant $k$.
-This subnet only uses a constant size and an initial submarking of size $O(n)$.
+We initially plug a subnet that ``weakly'' computes some $N\leq n_c$ in a new place $p_t$ (displayed in the left part of \autoref{fig:lipton}), in less than $kn_c$ steps for some constant $k$.
+This subnet only uses a constant size and an initial submarking of size $O(|P|+n)$.
 We then simulate $\mathcal{N}$ but modify its transitions to consume one token from $p_t$ each time.
 Finally, a new transition that consumes $m$ from the subnet for $\mathcal{N}$ adds one token in another new place $p_h$ that allows two new different transitions $a$ and $b$ to be fired at will; see \autoref{fig:lipton}.

 A run of $\mathcal{N}'$ either reaches $p_h$ and can then have any string in $\{a,b\}^\ast$ as a suffix, or is of length bounded by $(k+1)n_c$.
-Hence, $T(\mathcal{N}')$ is bounded if and only if a run of $\mathcal{N}$ reaches some $m'\geq m$, if and only if the $2^n$-space bounded Turing machine $\mathcal{M}$ halts, which proves the \textsc{ExpSpace} hardness of deciding the boundedness of a Petri net. \end{proof}
+Hence, $T(\mathcal{N}')$ is trace unbounded if and only if a run of $\mathcal{N}$ reaches some $m'\geq m$, if and only if the $2^n$-space bounded Turing machine $\mathcal{M}$ halts, which proves the \textsc{ExpSpace}-hardness of deciding the trace boundedness of a Petri net. \end{proof}